A Visual Collection of Landscape Architectural Drawings

 “Can't keep this one on the shelf” - @Landlibrarian

-"The book serves the pedagogical need, as observed by editor Amoroso, to educate and inspire landscape design students in the variety of graphic representations at their disposal, and their appropriate uses." - E. H. Teague, CHOICE, January 2013, Vol. 50 No. 05
+"The book serves the pedagogical need, as observed by editor Amoroso, to educate and inspire landscape design students in the variety of graphic representations at their disposal, and their appropriate uses.
+Summing Up: Highly recommended" - E. H. Teague, CHOICE, January 2013, Vol. 50 No. 05

 Foreword Walter Hood Introduction Nadia Amoroso Representations of Space Chris Speed and Lisa Mackenzie Thinking Drawing: Image Typologies for Processes in Landscape Architecture Becky Sobell with Paul Cureton Projective Readings: Indexes and Diagrams in Landscape Urbanism Eduardo Rico, Alfredo Ramírez and Eva Castro Landscape as an Architectural Composition: The Delft Approach Steffen Nijhuis, Inge Bobbink and Daniel Jauslin Student Work View: Master Planning Kongjian Yu Landscape Graphics Neil Challenger and Jacqueline Bowring Drawing the Landscape Richard Weller (In)Complete Marc Miller and Jamie Vanucchi Exactness and Abstraction in Landscape Architectural Reproduction Roberto Rovira Dioramic Modes: The Critical Potential of the Diorama in the Landscape Architecture Design Process Holly A. Getch Clarke with Max Hooper Schneider Indexing Process: The Role of Representation in Landscape Architecture Andrea Hansen Landscape as Digital Media David Syn Chee Mah Mat Ecologies: Landscape Representations Chris Reed Exploration Drawings Mixed Media Bradley Cantrell and Jeff Carney Hybrid Drawings Mikyoung Kim From Fabrics and Diagrams to Scenarios Stephen Luoni Envisioning Landscapes Daniel Roehr with Matthew Beall The Art of Representing Landscapes Chip Sullivan The Significance of Texture Anthony Mazzeo Visual Facilitation Sean Kelly On Landscape Architecture, Design and Drawing from the Broken Middle Marcella Eaton and Richard Perron Visual Representation in Landscape Architecture Karen M’Closkey Landscape Visualization Rachel Berney systems | site | program | place Jason Sowell Poetic Drawings Michelle Arab Modeling Landscapes Jeffrey Hou The Visual Message: Final Thoughts Nadia Amoroso